 Congratulations to the Commonwealth-Morningside neighborhood for committing to reduce their water consumption!
 If you or your neighborhood is interested in developing and implementing practical conservation strategies click here

 View Commonwealth-Morningside and other Sustainable Vision Plans

-Quality of Life Study - Green Neighborhood Assessment Tool
+Quality of Life Explorer - Green Neighborhood Assessment Tool

-The Quality of Life Study began in 1993 and was intended to assess basic neighborhood indicators within Charlotte's urban "City Within a City" geography.
-The study has been continually updated and in 2012 was collaboratively expanded to include Mecklenburg County and the cities and towns within its boundaries.
+The Quality of Life study began in 1993 and was intended to assess basic neighborhood indicators within Charlotte's urban "City Within a City" geography.
+The study data has been continually updated and in 2012 was collaboratively expanded to include Mecklenburg County and the cities and towns within its boundaries.

 The data was also expanded to include more than 80 neighborhood scale variables, 16 of which comprise a first-of-their-kind set of environmental indicators categorized as waste, water, energy, mobility and built environment.
 Included in these variables are household energy, natural gas and water use.
 Provided by our partners at

 Piedmont Natural Gas and

 Charlotte-Mecklenburg Utilities, these indicators provide an unprecedented view of the consumption characteristics of households within the Charlotte region.

 The Neighborhood Energy Challenge encouraged neighbors to join forces to develop innovative and practical strategies for improving their neighborhoods' energy use.
 Neighborhoods were competitively selected to receive $80,000 each to carry out their energy efficiency strategies.